enkidevs/curriculum/csharp/csharp-core/variables-csharp/assignment-operators-csharp.md

 ## Content

-In C#, assignment operators are used to assign values to variables.
+In C#, assignment operators are used to assign values to variables:

-The most common assignment operator is the = operator, which is used to assign a value to a variable:
 ```csharp
 int x = 3;
 int y = 15;